 This is the first of Sonuscore’s products that I have reviewed.
 I have in the past heard nothing but positive comments about Sonuscore so I was expecting great things from this smaller boutique offering.

-12-String and Balalaika is a virtual guitar type instrument for the full version of Kontakt and third in the “Origins” series, each featuring unusual pairings.
+12-String and Balalaika is a virtual guitar-type instrument for the full version of Kontakt and the third in the “Origins” series, each featuring unusual pairings.
 It downloads as a frugal 380MB package and only requires to be placed somewhere logical on your hard drive to work when loaded via Kontakt’s file browser.

 The interface consists of three tabbed areas.
 The Main for defining the basic performance levels, volume, pan, attack and release.
 You will immediately notice the GUI is split between the 12-string and balalaika players for individual control.